Rates and Accomodations

 Amenities: 2 twin beds with included sheets, pillows, and linens, electricity, carpet, cozy chair, space heaters, screened windows, fans, porch, and outhouse (water, restroom, and kitchen facilities available at main guest house)

 The large bunkhouse is used primarily for summer camps.
 Located up the hill from our Ecology Center, the bunkhouse is nestled into the surrounding forest and is ideal for large school, church, or camp groups.
-It also neighbors The Knob, an eclectic 1940’s stone lodge that houses our summer kitchen, additional restroom facility, and staff living quarters.
+It also neighbors The Knob, an eclectic 1940’s stone lodge that houses our summer kitchen.
 The large bunkhouse is a ½ mile walk on the ridge road from Big Laurel’s main guest house.
-Note: this bunkhouse facility is not available in winter months.
+Note: this bunkhouse facility is not heated or insulated and not available in winter months.

 Amenities: twin sized bunk beds with fitted sheets (bring your own pillow and blankets or sleeping bag), screened windows, ceiling fans, large front porch, composting toilet, outhouse, four outdoor showers, close proximity to Ecology Center

 The hub of many of our summer camps and youth programming, the Ecology Center is a large, indoor space that is perfect for crafts, games, movies, meetings, and more.
 The building began its life as mining office before being moved and reconstructed at its current location on JASMER property.
 The building provides a large screened porch with plenty of seating, a craft room with sink, indoor shower, four outdoor showers, and an attached outdoor composting toilet.

 The large central room has space for tables and chairs that can be arranged for a classroom or meeting setting.
 It also has a cozy corner with a couch and cushions, an aquarium, and lots of games and books.